-The length of time required to complete the program varies between 4 and 7 quarters.
-The MN-CHN program begins Fall Quarter each year.
+MN-CHN students can complete the program in as little as 5 quarters with full-time study, and the program begins Fall Quarter each year.
 Part-time study is available.

 International Opportunities are available for students who are enrolled in the Master of Nursing program who wish to enhance their learning through health care immersion experiences in a society and/or culture very different from their own.